ARMmaster17/Captain/README.md

 ## Getting Started
 1. Install Proxmox on at least one server (you may also use a hypervisor such as VirtualBox in place of a physical server).
 2. Create an LXC container (or VM) in Proxmox using any (reasonable) Linux distro.
 Install the golang compiler and `make`.
-3. Run the following commands, substituting where needed.
+3. Run the following commands:
 ```shell
 git clone https://github.com/ARMmaster17/Captain
 cd Captain